mubes/garonne/README.md

 ----------------
 Generally speaking, you can use most remote controlled cars for the physical vehicle, the requirements are not very onerous.

-The shopping list looks like the following;
+The shopping list looks like the following (Full list of compnents and quantities is at the foot of this note);

 * ***M.Rage chassis, assembled***.
 [Hobbyking](https://hobbyking.com/en_us/bsr-racing-m-rage-1-10-4wd-m-chassis-un-assembled-kit.html).
 The assembled bit is an exercise for the reader.